Listen to the Podcast

 Be aware of the pumping that happens in the market

-You need to be aware that there’s a lot of pumping that happens, a lot of pumping, some manipulation of course does happen, so just be aware that you really are looking for watching how things react and normally you want to give it about a good half hour to digest.
+You need to be aware that there’s a lot of pumping that happens, a lot of pumping, some manipulation, of course, does occur, so be mindful that you are looking for watching how things react and you usually want to give it about a good half hour to digest.

 Give it time to digest

-Normally, it’ll take for something this large on this scope, where it’s pretty major, I would say any kind of thing with the fed releases, give it a good 30 minutes, give it a good hour for fed releases.
+Usually, it’ll take for something this large on this scope, where it’s pretty significant, I would say anything with the fed releases, give it a good 30 minutes, give it a good hour for fed releases.

-Earnings, give it a good day or two, and it really comes down to volume, if you see major volume coming in within that first 20-30 minutes of that trading day, then you might want to give it a little bit longer, sometimes half a day, sometimes a full day.
+Earnings, give it a good day or two, and it comes down to volume, if you see significant volume coming in within that first 20-30 minutes of that trading day, then you might want to give it a little bit longer, sometimes half a day, sometimes a full day.

-If in that full day you see major wide price spread, and by wide price spread what I’m talking about is when you see major prices moving, let’s take a look here at, IWM for example.
+If in that full day you see major wide price spread, and by full price spread what I’m talking about is when you look at significant prices moving, let’s take a look here at, IWM for example.

-If you see major wide price spread, and wide price spread is something from the lows to the highs, so if you see a major move from the lows to the highs, kind of like on this board on February 24th 2016, then you probably will get a continuation on the second and third day as well, and you’ll see what happened here as well, we got a slight continuation here on February 25th and then the same thing on February 26th a slight little counter pull back on the 29th, but then further continuation.
+If you see major wide price spread, and wide price spread is something from the lows to the highs, so if you see a significant move from the lows to the tops, kind of like on this board on February 24th, 2016, then you probably will get a continuation on the second and third day as well, and you’ll see what happened here as well, we got a slight continuation here on February 25th and then the same thing on February 26th a small little counter pull back on the 29th, but then further continuation.

-And you notice that the price spread was wide on a handful of these bars, if you take a look at the SPY as well, and it’s not going to happen all the time, because it depends on the bigger picture, but let’s just look on the weekly for example.
+And you notice that the price spread was full on a handful of these bars, if you take a look at the SPY as well, and it’s not going to happen all the time, because it depends on the bigger picture, but let’s look on the weekly for example.

-If you have a nice, wide price spread bar on the week of, let’s say march 4th 2016, you have a wide price spread bar, and then you get again continuation and another continuation, a slight little pull back on march 24th and then again a nice bar there.
+If you have a nice, full price spread bar on the week off, let’s say March 4th, 2016, you have a wide price spread bar, and then you get again continuation and another continuation, a slight little pull back on March 24th and then again a nice bar there.

 When you have that, if you have something like that on the daily, you want to give it another one or two days, just like when you look at individual stocks like a Tesla, typically you don’t have a one day move.

-Once the selling starts kicking in, and if you’re starting to break key levels, like let’s just say here on tesla on 4-29-2016, once that initial move and the volume hits up, notice that volume, you’ll get maybe a counter trend bounce, but then the stock continues to go in that direction, and it slowly starts picking up speed.
+Once the selling starts kicking in, and if you’re starting to break critical levels, like let’s just say here on Tesla on 4-29-2016, once that initial move and the volume hits up, notice that volume, you’ll get maybe a counter-trend bounce, but then the stock continues to go in that direction, and it slowly starts picking up speed.

-So those things take energy, it takes energy to evolve, and the same thing recently, if you look on Tesla, we had a major sell off, and then again, you had kind of a follow through day, there’s a lot of action, if you look at linked in, not too long ago, when you have those large moves, sometimes, because they’re so massive, they take time to digest.
-They’re popped and then they take time to digest.
+So those things take energy, it takes energy to evolve, and the same thing recently, if you look on Tesla, we had a major sell-off, and then again, you had kind of a follow-through day, there’s a lot of action, if you look at linked in, not too long ago, when you have those large moves, sometimes, because they’re so massive, they take time to digest.
+They’re popped, and then they take time to understand.

 That’s why it’s important that whatever happens tomorrow or any time on events, you give it time to digest, and the amount of time is going to dictate on the massiveness of the move.